jnozzi/cocoadev.com/markdown/OldSearchField.md

 ----

-Looking at the source for General/WBSearchTextField (at General/ObjectLibrary) may provide some useful info.
+Looking at the source for WBSearchTextField (at ObjectLibrary) may provide some useful info.